GopeedLab/gopeed-extension-samples/github-release-sample/README.md

 ## Implementation

-The extension is written in native JavaScript and uses `fetch` to request the corresponding `release` information from the GitHub API, and then parses all resource information and returns it to the downloader.
+The extension is written in pure JavaScript and uses `fetch` to request the corresponding `release` information from the GitHub API, and then parses all resource information and returns it to the downloader.

 - Screenshot